gwahmp/wmao/src/content/posts/best-online-business-ideas.md

 Stock market earnings offer the potential for significant growth, but they come with risks.
 Success depends on knowledge, strategy, patience and timing.
 With the right approach, the market can be a powerful tool for financial growth.

 While stock market investment is not a traditional investment, like putting money into a shop's products, it offers flexibility.
 The invested money can be withdrawn at any time, either as the same amount or with some profit.
-During the holding period of certain stocks, investors may receive additional income through [dividend payouts](/dividend-stock-market-investment-wealth-strategy), bonus shares, rights issues, and more.
+During the holding period of certain stocks, <a href="/top-investors">investors</a> may receive additional income through [dividend payouts](/dividend-stock-market-investment-wealth-strategy), bonus shares, rights issues, and more.
 However, this depends on your [understanding of the stock market](/stock-market-basic-understanding).

 ![Stock market profit options infographic showcasing multiple streams like dividends, bonuses, profit from selling, and more for smart earnings.](/assets/images/blog/stock-market-profit-earnings-streams-infographics.webp "Stock Market Profit Options - Multiple Earning Streams Infographic")